Libraries In The Digital Age: Embracing Change While Preserving Tradition

 Then:

 Traditional libraries served as community centres, providing physical spaces for gatherings, events, and social interactions.
-Book clubs, author talks, and community forums were primarily conducted within the physical confines of the library.
+Book clubs, author talks, and community forums were primarily conducted within the library's confines.

 Now: